keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/analysisvaluetemplate.md

 ## Differences between versions

-A preliminary release of the Keptn Analysis feature but is hidden behind a feature flag.
+Keptn v0.8.3 includes a preliminary release of the Keptn Analysis feature but is hidden behind a feature flag.
 To preview these features, set the environment `ENABLE_ANALYSIS` to `true` in the `metrics-operator` deployment.